You might expect churches and religious schools, of all places, to remain safe from the government’s meddling hands.

 But situations like this will multiply if the “Equality Act” is imposed on the whole country.

-In South Euclid, Ohio, city officials passed a city ordinance that adds sexual orientation, gender identity, and gender expression as protected classes under the law.
+In South Euclid, Ohio, city officials passed a city ordinance that adds religion, sexual orientation, gender identity, and gender expression as protected classes under the law.

 This deeply concerned The Lyceum, a classical, Catholic school, so it spoke out against the ordinance from the very beginning.
 Still, the city voted to pass it.